zephir-lang/zephir-docs/en/exceptions.rst

         echo e->getMessage();
     }

-Zephir provides a silent "try" block that simply ignores any exception produced within the block:
+Zephir provides a silent "try" block that simply ignores any exceptions produced within that block:

 .. code-block:: zephir